tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Longbow of Fallen Grace

-(+3 longbow – recharge 16+)
++3 longbow

-If your elven grace species ability roll failed this turn, use the natural result of this bow's attack roll as another elven grace roll, after you see the roll.
+_Recharge 16+:_ If your elven grace species ability roll failed this turn, use the natural result of this bow's attack roll as another elven grace roll, after you see the roll.

 **Quirk:** Complains too often that the glorious centuries of old are gone forever.